 Consult a Houston Estate-Planning Lawyer

 If you currently lack an estate plan, do not wait until you need one in place to contact a lawyer.
 Having an estate plan in place before you need one can help ensure that you will maintain a sense of autonomy and empowerment in the unpredictable event of mental or physical incapacity.
 From the young to the elderly, the legal team at McCulloch & Miller, PLLC has extensive experience drafting Houston estate plans for clients from all backgrounds.
-Our attorneys are dedicated to ensuring that each client leaves with a comprehensive estate plan that meets their unique needs and concerns.
-To schedule a free, no-obligation consultation, call us today at 713-333-8900.
+Our attorneys are dedicated to ensuring that each client leaves with a comprehensive estate plan that meets their unique needs and concerns. to schedule a no-obligation consultation, call us today at 713-333-8900.